JLSteenwyk/PhyKIT/docs/usage/index.rst

    phykit <command> [optional command arguments]

 Command specific help messages can be viewed by adding a -h/\\-\\-help argument after the command.
-For example, to see the to see the help message for the command 'treeness', execute:
+For example, to see the help message for the command 'treeness', execute:

 .. code-block:: shell